-What Is A Tiny House?
+What Is a Tiny House?

-Owners live in their tiny homes themselves, rent them out, use them as a small vacation home or even build them as an accessory dwelling unit (ADU) on the same lot as their primary residence.
-Tiny homes may be on wheels or they may sit on a fixed foundation.
+• Owners live in their tiny homes themselves, rent them out, use them as a small vacation home or even build them as an accessory dwelling unit (ADU) on the same lot as their primary residence.
+Tiny homes may be on wheels, or they may sit on a fixed foundation.

-Prefab homes can be delivered complete to the site, or there are kits that require some assembly.
+• Prefab homes can be delivered complete to the site, or there are modular homes that require some assembly on site.
 Those who would rather build their own house can hire an architect or draw up plans to their own specifications.
-Local zoning rules will determine whether or not a person can build or move into a tiny home.
-And building codes will determine things like ceiling height.
+There are small homes in all kinds of styles, from a classic Colonial or Victorian to a ranch style or A-frame or ultra-modern design.

 Tiny House Pricing